 The VDI files reside on the host system and are seen by the guest systems as hard disks of a certain geometry.
-When creating an image, its size has to be specified which determines this fixed geometry.
+When creating an image, its size has to be specified, which determines this fixed geometry.
 It is therefore not possible to change the size of the virtual hard disk later.

-As briefly mentioned in chapter 3.2, Creating a virtual machine, page 23, there are two options of how to create the image: fixed-size or dynamically expanding.
+As briefly mentioned in chapter 3.2, Creating a virtual machine, page 28, there are two options of how to create the image: fixed-size or dynamically expanding.

-- If you create a fixed-size image of e.g. 10 GB, a VDI file of roughly the same size will be created immediately on your host system. - For more flexible storage management, use a dynamically expanding image.
+- If you create a fixed-size image of e.g. 10 GB, a VDI file of roughly the same size will be created on your host system.
+Note that the creation of a fixed-size image can take a long time depending on the size of the image and the write performance of your hard disk. - For more flexible storage management, use a dynamically expanding image.
 This will initially be very small and not occupy any space for unused virtual disk sectors, but the image file will grow every time a disk sector is written to for the first time.
 While this format takes less space initially, the fact that VirtualBox needs to constantly expand the image file consumes additional computing resources, so until the disk has fully expanded, write operations are slower than with fixed size disks.
 However, after a dynamic disk has fully expanded, the performance penalty for read and write operations is negligible.